bellmit/attic/README.md

 RabbitMQ, via `rabbitmqctl` and package management.
 It's been tested on CentOS, and should work as-is on Debian and Ubuntu too.

-For a completeish example of how to use this class, see `example.pp` in this directory.
+For a completeish example of how to use this class, see `tests/site.pp`.

 ## The `rabbitmq` Class